anchpop/wise_mans_haskell/book.md

 __***Exercises***__

-1) Write a function called `product'` which multiplies the items in the list, instead of folding.
+1) Write a function called `product'` which multiplies the items in the list, instead of adding.

 2) Write the `foldl1` function yourself, calling it `foldl1'`.
 The answer is in the `writefoldl1.hs` file.